share

 • Personal Information Protection and Electronic Documents Act (PIPEDA)

-• Centers for Medicare & Medicaid Services (CMS) interoperability requirements
+• Centers for Medicare & Medicaid Services (CMS) compatibility requirements

-Medical organizations need to follow defined frameworks, use specific technologies, and compromise on some features to comply with all the EHR interoperability requirements.
+Medical organizations need to follow defined frameworks, use specific technologies, and compromise on some features to comply with all the EHR integration requirements.

 Read also: